Eight dimensions of quality: Perceived Quality

 A product's durability for example, can seldom be observed directly; it usually must be inferred from various tangible and intangible aspects of the product.
 In such circumstances, images, advertising and brand names -inferences about quality rather than the reality itself- can be critical.
-For this reason, both Honda -which makes cars in Marysville, Ohio- and Sony -which builds color televisions in San Diego- have been reluctant to publicize that their products are "made in America".
+For this reason, Garvin noted that both Honda, who make vehicles in Marysville, Ohio, and Sony, who make color televisions in San Diego, have been reluctant to publicize that their products are "made in America".

 Reputation is the primary stuff of perceived quality.
 Its power comes from an unstated analogy: that the quality of products today is similar to the quality of products of yesterday, or the quality of goods in a new product line is similar to the quality of a company's established products.